ihebu/life/README.md

 cd life
 ```

-3. Compile the file using make:
+3. Compile the source files using make:

 ```
 make